weraldco/ExpenseTrackerApp/README.md

+# Expense Tracker App
+## using ReactJS, Typescript,Redux toolkit and React Router
-Project # 24 from '25 Projects in React' that I watched.
+## Project # 24 from '25 Projects in React' that I watched.

 This project made me practice more about the redux toolkit and react-router.